Picolab/pico-engine/GETTING_STARTED.md

 as described in the [README](https://github.com/Picolab/node-pico-engine/blob/master/README.md), there is a web server running on your local machine.

-There are three user interfaces, which are (assuming you used the default PORT):
+There are two user interfaces, which are (assuming you used the default PORT):
 * "old UI" at localhost:8080/old
-* "current UI" at localhost:8080
 * "visual UI" at localhost:8080/genvis.html

 Look at each of them, and keep them open in tabs for future reference.

 ## Bootstrap
-Using the current UI, add a Pico and then a channel within it named "main" of type "secret".
+Using the old UI, add a Pico and then a channel within it named "main" of type "secret".
 Now if you refresh the visual UI, and click on the "Owner Pico" you'll see its information in the "About" tab.